davidensinger/davidensinger.github.io/_posts/2013-12-02-quick-mobile-testing-tips-and-tricks.md

 date: 2013-12-02 10:44:00
 layout: post
 title: Quick Mobile Testing Tips and Tricks
-description: A roundup of tools to help with mobile debugging when the needed browser, operating system, and/or device isn’t available.
+description: Tools to help with mobile debugging when the needed browser, operating system, and/or device isn’t available.
 categories: [Development]
 tags: [Mobile]
 suggested_tweet: